-BRAG's Developmental Program is the link between recreational classes and entry into our competitive program.
+BRAG's Pre-Team Program is the link between recreational classes and entry into our competitive program.
 It involves a selective process designed to identify young female gymnasts who have the ability to excel in the sport at a competitive level.
 While we look for such attributes as natural talent, strength, flexibility, and work ethic, we also consider other factors like social development, listening skills, coachability, ability to make corrections, and the athletes support for fellow classmates/teammates in our selection process.
-If your child is invited into BRAG's Developmental Program it means we have identified similar attributes in them that we have seen in other children who have become successful competitive gymnasts.
+If your child is invited into BRAG's Pre-Team Program it means we have identified similar attributes in them that we have seen in other children who have become successful competitive gymnasts.

 Family support of the young athlete plays a major role in our selections as well.
 The importance of a family's efforts to ensure the athletes are prepared for all practices, get adequate sleep, and develop proper study habits cannot be understated.
-Also, families must ensure the gymnast attends every practice to maintain placement in the Competitive Developmental Program.
+Also, families must ensure the gymnast attends every practice to maintain placement in the Pre-Team Program.
 We simply ask that parents provide a nurturing supportive environment that parallels our nurturing and supportive training regimen.

-Our Developmental Program helps prepare the athletes for the rigors of competition as the hours in the gym and intensity of the workouts increase incrementally.
+Our Pre-Team Program helps prepare the athletes for the rigors of competition as the hours in the gym and intensity of the workouts increase incrementally.
 Physically, the gymnasts will be challenged to improve their strength and flexibility, while at the same time they will overcome fears and develop the mental preparation needed in competitive gymnastics.
 At times, we may try to develop a cohort of gymnasts with similar ability levels and prepare them progressively as a group or we may move an individual from one class to another based on the speed of their individual development.
 Each child is wonderfully unique, so there is no cookie cutter approach we can use in developing them for competitive gymnastics.
 Simply stated, our objective is to help each individual reach their maximum potential and that the lessons learned in gymnastics are transferable to their future pursuits in life.